Aeres-u99/CodingLevels/CodingLevels.md

   * Reverse an array -- Done
   * Merge two sorted arrays -- Done
   * Remove duplicates from an array -- Done
-  * Rotate an array to the right by K positions
+  * Rotate an array to the right by K positions -- Done
   * Find the intersection of two arrays
   * Find the union of two arrays
   * Find the missing number in an array of 1 to N